SutekhVRC/VibeCheck/README.md

 ### VibeCheck is in Alpha Testing and will be getting updates frequently.
+## VibeCheck is undergoing a rewrite.
+(Bug fixes / optimizations / more features)
 **Please report bugs/issues or feature requests if you have them!**

 # VibeCheck